PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 [g.labels[i] for i in a1.conf] # Same as above, with labels [g.labels[i] for i in a2.conf] # and the same for a2
 ```
-We now immediatly see that the internal nodes above `MCC_3` in the two trees define different splits: `(MCC_1, MCC_3)` in the first tree is different from `(MCC_2, MCC_3)` in the second tree.
+We now immediately see that the internal nodes above `MCC_3` in the two trees define different splits: `(MCC_1, MCC_3)` in the first tree is different from `(MCC_2, MCC_3)` in the second tree.
 This is the idea underlying the inference of MCCs.

 ## Counting incompatibilities

 In the example above, the ancestors of leaf `MCC_3` in the two trees define different splits: this is called an incompatibility.
-  Examination of the trees reveals that there are also similar incompatibilitie for the two other leaves `MCC_1` and `MCC_2`.
+  Examination of the trees reveals that there are also similar incompatibilities for the two other leaves `MCC_1` and `MCC_2`.
   This can be computed using the `count_mismatches` function:

 ```@example opttrees